Jack87/react-clicky-memory-game/README.md

 ## Clicky Memory Game built with React

-Memory game to demonstrate building application with React and how the Dom manipulation happens.
+StarCraft 2 themed memory game to demonstrate building application with React and how the Dom manipulation happens.

 ### How to Play
 - Goal is to click on all of the images